+This is the "other half of architecture."
 The many different approaches to chromaticism may be organized into the following hierarchy of modes determined by words from the alphabet.
 The reason for presenting classical modes before presenting this hierarchy is they provide the alphabet, which provides a link to music notation, thus grounding this unconventional view in something familiar to anyone who studies the piano.
 This hierarchy is comprehensive enough to cover all the modes and beyond in scale dictionaries such as The Source What's more it goes beyond scale dictionaries by covering the modes for all possible key signatures and tonics, by construction on the keyboard from mode signatures.
 The hierarchy is comprehensive but not exhaustive; there's room for identifying more modes, if anyone sees the need.

 The hierarchy provides the framework for developing and understanding chromaticism in a systematic way, bottom up, starting from simple pentatonic modes.
 Classical modes (e.g., minor Aeolian and major Ionian) are defined independently of this hierarchy because they're the scales of key signatures, but in this view of them, they're enrichments of pentatonic modes.
 Simple blues is an enrichment of a different kind.
 Classical modes and simple blues are at different levels because they're different in kind.
 Modes higher up in the two sides of the hierarchy are mashups of modes lower down, identified by words with more letters.
-Steps from pentatonic modes to basic blues and from pentatonic modes to classical modes yield scales that are different in kind.
-Enriched classical modes (e.g., melodic minor, harmonic major) are sub-modes of these that provide a bridge between the two sides of the hierarchy.
+Steps from pentatonic modes to basic blues and from pentatonic modes to classical modes yield scales that are different in kind, and the steps from there to family modes widens the difference.
+The family modes are similar in kind.
+Enriched classical modes (e.g., melodic minor, harmonic minor, harmonic major) are sub-modes of these that provide a bridge between the two sides of the hierarchy.
 These modes share with classical modes the properties of seven notes and no adjacent half tones; they differ from them by one note altered by a half tone that introduces a second tritone.